cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

     bAreEqual = DirData != DirArc; // => true
 	```
 === "Blueprint"
-    We can check if two CakeDir objects are equal via `Is Equal To`:
+    We can check if two CakeDir objects are equal via `IsEqualTo`:

 	{{ bp_img_dir('Is Equal To') }}

-    We can check if two CakeDir objects are not equal via `Is Not Equal To`:
+    We can check if two CakeDir objects are not equal via `IsNotEqualTo`:

 	{{ bp_img_dir('Is Not Equal To') }}

 ### File Extension Filter
-All CakeDir objects have their own file extension filter, which contains a collection of unique file extensions stored as [FCakeFileExt](file-extensions.md) objects.
+All CakeDir objects have their own file extension filter, which contains a collection of unique file extensions stored as [CakeFileExt](file-extensions.md) objects.
 This filter is used on specialized variations of file traversal and allows callers to decide which files in a directory are visited based upon their file extensions.

 === "C++"
     We can get access to either a const or mutable reference to the file extension filter via `GetExtFilter` and `GetExtFilterMut`, respectively: